 The user must carefully model the check valve by considering its behavior.
 By default, the check valve node element and check valve property of a pipe assume an instantaneous closure upon first detection of reverse flow.
 This means no reverse velocity will build up before closure occurs.
-If this doesn't match the behavior of your check valve, be sure to use the "Open Time", "Closure Time" and "Pressure Threshold" options for the check valve node element.
-This allow you to model the delay in opening and closing of a check valve.
+If this does o't match the behavior of your check valve, be sure to use the "Open Time," "Closure Time," and "Pressure Threshold" options for the check valve node element.
+This will allow you to model the delay in opening and closing of a check valve.

 As with any transient simulation, a model with a hydropneumatic tank must begin in a steady state condition.
 HAMMER uses the WaterGEMS hydraulic engine to compute the steady state initial conditions, which are used as the starting point for the transient simulation.
 For a hydropneumatic tank, the initial conditions provide a hydraulic grade and inflow/outflow to the transient calculation engine.

-However, when modeling a hydropneumatic tank that is meant for transient surge protection, it typically operates under 'line' pressure, so you usually don't need to analyze changes during EPS.
-The typical approach is to use a steady state simulation as the initial conditions and select "true" for the "treat as junction" attribute (see below).
+However, when modeling a hydropneumatic tank that is meant for transient surge protection, it typically operates under 'line' pressure, so you usually do not need to analyze changes during EPS.
+The typical approach is to use a steady state simulation as the initial conditions and to set the "Treat as Junction" attribute to True

 As mentioned above, in many cases a hydropneumatic tank may be implemented only for transient protection.
 During a steady state condition, the tank may simply operate under the corresponding normal / steady state head ("line pressure").
-So, for simplification, it is sometimes preferable to select "true" for the "treat as junction" attribute in the tank properties.
+So, for simplification, it is sometimes preferable to select "True" for the "Treat as Junction" attribute in the tank properties.
 Doing this allows the initial conditions solver to compute a hydraulic grade at the tank location, and the user simply assumes that the tank has already responded to the hydraulic grade and the air volume has expanded or contracted accordingly.
-In this case, the user only needs to enter the initial volume of gas under the "transient" section of the tank properties that corresponds to that initial conditions hydraulic grade (unless using a bladder).
-It's important to remember that the tank is only treated as a junction in the initial conditions.
-During the transient simulation it's still treated as a hydropneumatic tank.
-Basically, treating it as a junction in the initial conditions is another way of establishing the initial hydraulic grade.
-The transient simulation will use that hydraulic grade along with the gas volume as the starting conditions.
-The gas will then expand and contract accordingly during the transient simulation, based on the gas law.
+In this case, the user only needs to enter the initial volume of gas under the "Transient" section of the tank properties that corresponds to the hydraulic grade during the initial conditions (unless using a bladder).
+It is important to remember that the tank is only treated as a junction in the initial conditions.
+During the transient simulation it is still treated as a hydropneumatic tank.

-If you already know the hydraulic grade that you'd like to use as the initial conditions, you would choose "false" for "treat as junction?" and enter it under the "physical" section of the tank properties.
-The initial conditions solver will then compute the flow/head in the rest of the system, with the hydropneumatic tank as the boundary condition.
-In this case, the tank will likely have either a net inflow or outflow, to balance energy across the system.
-So your transient simulation may not begin at a true "steady" condition.
+If you already know the hydraulic grade that you would like to use as the initial conditions, you would choose "False" for "Treat as Junction?" and enter the hydraulic grade under the "Physical" section of the tank properties.
+The initial conditions solver will then compute the flow and head in the rest of the system, with the hydropneumatic tank as the boundary condition.
+In this case, the tank will likely have either a net inflow or outflow, to balance energy across the system, so your transient simulation may not begin at a true steady condition.

 The following attributes of the hydropneumatic tank influence the initial conditions calculation (steady state or EPS).
-You'll notice that they are all within the "Operating Range" or "Physical" section of the hydropneumatic tank properties.
+You will notice that they are all within the "Operating Range" or "Physical" section of the hydropneumatic tank properties.

-Note that said computed hydraulic grade still represents the water surface PLUS the air pressure head - it is the total head at that point in the system (see further above for more information on the "Treat as Junction" attribute).
-So, let's say for example you ran a steady state, treating the tank as a junction to find the 'balanced' head in the tank (as if it already responded to the system conditions) but then wanted to change it back to being treated as a tank (for purposes of analyzing the behavior in an EPS simulation or something else), yet still begin the simulation with the same, balanced head.
+Note: The computed hydraulic grade still represents the water surface PLUS the air pressure head.
+It is the total head at that point in the system (see further above for more information on the "Treat as Junction" attribute).
+If you ran a steady state, treating the tank as a junction to find the 'balanced' head in the tank (as if it already responded to the system conditions) but then wanted to change it back to being treated as a tank (for purposes of analyzing the behavior in an EPS simulation), yet still begin the simulation with the same, balanced head.
 To do this, you would copy the computed hydraulic grade (from the results section of the properties) into memory, set "Treat as Junction?" to "False", then paste that hydraulic grade value into the "HGL (Initial)" field.
 When re-computing initial conditions, the initial results will then be equivalent to the original case where the tank was treated as a junction.

 Note: The "atmospheric pressure head" field is not used during the transient simulation.
-The transient calculation engine assumes an atmospheric pressure head of 1 atm or 10.33 m.
+The transient calculation engine assumes an atmospheric pressure head of 1 atm or 10.33 meters.

-For the initial conditions, the user must select either "gas law" or "constant area approximation" for the "Tank calculation model" attribute of the hydropneumatic tank.
-The constant area approximation selection exposes the "Volume (effective)," "HGL on," and "HGL off" fields.
-The gas law selection exposes the "Atmospheric pressure" field.
+For the initial conditions, the user must select either "Gas Law" or "Constant Area Approximation" for the "Tank Calculation Model" attribute of the hydropneumatic tank.
+The constant area approximation selection exposes the "Volume (Effective)," "HGL On," and "HGL Off" fields.
+The gas law selection exposes the "Atmospheric Pressure" field.
 These fields are primarily there to support the WaterCAD and WaterGEMS products, which can directly open a HAMMER model.
-They are only used to track the change in HGL/volume for EPS simulations, which typically aren't used in HAMMER.
-A transient analysis typically begins with a steady state simulation, which only considers the "HGL (Initial)" and "volume of gas (initial)".
-This is because a steady state simulation is a snapshot in time, so the head/volume are not changing.
+They are only used to track the change in HGL and volume for EPS simulations, which typically are not used in HAMMER.
+A transient analysis typically begins with a steady state simulation, which only considers the "HGL (Initial)" and "Volume of Gas (Initial)".
+This is because a steady state simulation is a snapshot in time, so the head and volume are not changing.
 So in most cases, it does not matter which tank calculation method you choose.
-You will likely want to select "gas law" for simplicity, but additional information on both approaches is provided below.
+You will likely want to select "Gas Law" for simplicity, but additional information on both approaches is provided below.

 The following section explains how HAMMER handles hydropneumatic tanks during the transient simulation.
 There are two distinct tank configurations: with a bladder and without a bladder.

-The transient simulation uses the hydraulic grade from the initial conditions, along with the initial gas volume, which is either user-entered (if "treat as junction" = true") or calculated based on the difference between the "Volume (tank)" and "Liquid Volume (Initial)" (if "treat as junction" = false).
+The transient simulation uses the hydraulic grade from the initial conditions, along with the initial gas volume, which is either user-entered (if "Treat as Junction" = True) or calculated based on the difference between the "Volume (Tank)" and "Liquid Volume (Initial)" (if "Treat as Junction" = False).
 As pressure in the system drops due to a downsurge, this gas volume expands and water injects into the system.
 Pressure upsurges cause the gas to compress as water re-enters the tank.
 This compression and expansion occurs in accordance with the isothermal gas law.
 A constant number of moles / mass of gas in the tank and constant temperature is assumed, so the 'nRT' term in the gas law equation is replaced by a constant, K. Thus, the equation used is PVk=K, Where P = absolute pressure (feet or meters), V = gas volume (cubic feet or cubic meters) and k is the Gas Law Exponent specified in the tank properties.
 Thus, the constant K is computed from the initial gas volume raised to the exponent, multiplied by the initial pressure.
-The pressure P is the initial hydraulic grade minus the tank physical elevation, plus atmospheric pressure (1 atm or 10.33 m).
+The pressure P is the initial hydraulic grade minus the tank physical elevation, plus atmospheric pressure (1 atm or 10.33 meters).
 This way, a new air volume can be computed based on pressure changes during the transient simulation.

 Note: In HAMMER 08.11.01.32 and greater, the "Volume of gas (Initial)" field only needs to be entered if your hydropneumatic tank is treated as a junction or if you are choosing to specify custom initial conditions (and are not using a bladder).
 In other cases, the initial gas volume is derived from the total tank volume minus the initial liquid volume.

-Conversely, let's consider a case where you want the tank's bladder to be compressed to a specific size when submitted to pipeline pressure (rather than assuming a percentage of pipeline pressure such as 5%) and would like to know what you would need to enter for the preset pressure to achieve this.
-Let's assume the same full tank volume/size of 500 L, and initial conditions pressure head of 50 m.
-Let's assume you want the bladder to be compressed to an initial gas volume of 200 L. First, we must calculate the K constant based on the gas law when the tank is installed, where the "P" is the initial pipeline pressure (50m) and the "V" is the desired gas volume of 200 L (0.2 m^3) : K = (50m+10.33m)*0.2m^3 = 12.066.
+Conversely, consider a case where you want the tank's bladder to be compressed to a specific size when submitted to pipeline pressure (rather than assuming a percentage of pipeline pressure such as 5%) and would like to know what you would need to enter for the preset pressure to achieve this.
+Assuming the same full tank volume/size of 500 L, the initial conditions pressure head of 50 m, and assuming you want the bladder to be compressed to an initial gas volume of 200 L, we must calculate the K constant based on the gas law when the tank is installed, where the "P" is the initial pipeline pressure (50m) and the "V" is the desired gas volume of 200 L (0.2 m^3) : K = (50m+10.33m)*0.2m^3 = 12.066.
 Next, take this "K" and calculate the preset pressure that the bladder would need to be charged to before installed, where the bladder occupies the full volume (500L / 0.5 m^3).
 The gas law equation can be rearranged in this case, to P=K/V : P = (12.066 / 0.5 m^3)-10.33 = 13.8 m.
 So, you would need to use a preset pressure of 13.8 m to achieve an initial gas volume of 200 L, in a system where the initial pipeline pressure is 50 m and the full tank volume is 500 L.

 Intuitively, as long as the gas preset pressure is lower than the pipeline pressure in steady state, the initial volume of gas in the tank will be less than the total volume.
 Typically, the preset pressure is relatively small, but that may not always be the case.
 Below is a comparison of two possible bladder tank configurations (at opposite extremes of the spectrum) for a particular system, with an emergency pump shut down event.